cmu-argus-2/Comms-GS-Database-Interface/README.md

 1. **Google Cloud Credentials**:

-   You must have a Google Cloud Service Account key.
+   You must have a Google Cloud Service Account key, which is recently keep in the drive with Mingyu Tang @Elon-M08.
+Turn to him if you want the access.
 Once you have downloaded the JSON key file, set it up in your environment:

    ```bash
    export GOOGLE_APPLICATION_CREDENTIALS="path/to/your/key.json"